UniversalDependencies/docs/_gub/index.md

 ### Features

 * The relational markers `Rel`, which indicate contiguity or non-contiguity between a head and its dependent, take respectively the following features: `Rel=Cont` and `Rel=NCont`.
 A third type or rletional indicates that a possessor is not present, neither contiguously or non-contiguously.
 This relational is tagged `Rel=Abs`, for relational absolute.
-* As a head marking language, Tupinambá cross-references arguments on the predicate, mostly when the object is third person: *a-s-epjak* 1.SG-3-see 'I see him'.
+* As a head marking language, Guajajara cross-references arguments on the predicate, mostly when the object is third person: *u-Z-akook* 3-3-empty 'He empty it'.
 The [PERSON](https://universaldependencies.org/u/feat/Person.html) feature in this case will be `Person=33`.
-* The protmanteau markers, 1 -> 2 are asigned the [PERSON](https://universaldependencies.org/u/feat/Person.html) feature `Person12Sg` and `Person12Pl`.
+* The protmanteau markers, 1 -> 2 are asigned the [PERSON](https://universaldependencies.org/u/feat/Person.html) feature `Person=12Sg` and `Person=12Pl`.
-* Tupinambá is reach in nominalizations.
-Lxical roots can be nominalized by suffixes that receive the following features: nominalizatin of circusntance `Nomzr=Circ` (*-saβ* 'thing, way of VERB'), deverbal passive nominalization `Nomzr=DevPass` (*-pɨr* 'one that is VERB').
+* Guajajara is reach in nominalizations.
+Lexical roots can be nominalized by suffixes that receive the following features: nominalization of circumstance `Nomzr=Circ` (*-saβ* 'thing, way of VERB'), deverbal passive nominalization `Nomzr=DevPass` (*-pɨr* 'one that is VERB').

 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.